Positive equilibria in mass action networks: geometry and bounds: Introduction

 Also touched on in examples, but not explored in depth, is the potential of these techniques for characterising the parameter set for multistationarity.
 In some cases, the results allow an explicit semialgebraic characterisation of the set of rate constants at which a given mass action network admits a given number of equilibria on some stoichiometric class.
 Deriving such a characterisation by direct examination of the mass action equations can be quite nontrivial even for relatively simple networks.

-While our examples largely involve small networks, we expect that {\em inheritance} results, which tell us how networks inherit dynamical behaviours and bifurcations from their subnetworks, can be used alongside the results here to make claims about larger networks.
-In particular, nondegenerate multistationarity, and transversally unfolded bifurcations, identified using the techniques described here, can be ``lifted'' to larger, more complex, networks (see \cite{banaji:boros:hofbauer:2024b} and references therein).
+We present numerous examples to illustrate the power of the techniques we develop; some of these are drawn from the biological literature (see \Cref{ex:2site,,exBIOMD,,ex664}, and \Cref{remodebase}).
+While our examples involve small to medium-sized networks, we expect that {\em inheritance} results, which tell us how networks inherit dynamical behaviours and bifurcations from their subnetworks, can be used alongside the results here to make claims about larger networks.
+In particular, nondegenerate multistationarity, and transversally unfolded bifurcations, identified using the techniques described here, can be ``lifted'' to larger, more complex, networks, see, e.g., \cite{banaji:boros:hofbauer:2024b,craciun-entrapped,banajipanteaMPNE,feliu:intermediates,joshishiu,cappelletti:flow}.
+Similarly, several of our results give easy criteria that guarantee the absence of multistationarity.
+These results can be used to identify minimal mechanisms underlying multistationarity in larger networks.